frappe/frappe_docs/frappe_docs/www/docs/user/en/api/document.md

 # Document API

 A Document is an instance of a DocType.
-It is derived from the `frappe.model.Document` class and represents a single record in the database table.
+It represents a DocType record stored as part of the Document model.

+## Document Operations

-## frappe.get_doc
+### frappe.get_doc

 `frappe.get_doc(doctype, name)`

 Returns a [Document](/docs/user/en/understanding-doctypes#document) object of